Zettlr/Zettlr/README.md

 * [Electron forge](https://www.electronforge.io/)
 * [Electron builder](https://www.electron.build/)

+> [!TIP]
-> Note: See the "Directory Structure" section below to get an idea of how Zettlr specifically works.
+> See the "Directory Structure" section below to get an idea of how Zettlr specifically works.

 ### Development Commands